-CADD 4114 Advanced Technical Problems in Drafting (1-3) Individual or group work on advanced technical problems in drafting.
+CADD 4114 Advanced Technical Problems in Design/Drafting (1-

+- 3) Individual or group work on advanced technical problems in design/drafting.
 Provide exploration of content not available through normal course offerings.
 May be repeated for a maximum of 6 semester hours.
-Prerequisites: 2.5 GPA, written contract/proposal with objectives and written department consent.

-CADD 4124 Geometric Dimensioning and Tolerancing Principles for Engineering Technology (3) Basic theory and application of geometric dimensioning and tolerancing practices applicable to working drawings of machine parts.
-Prerequisite: CADD 2120.

-CADD 4150 Applied Civil Design/Drafting (3) 3D modeling applications for design objects such as concepts will assist graduates working in the fields of civil design and engineering.
+Prerequisites: 2.5 GPA, written contract/proposal with objectives and written department consent. - CADD 4124 Geometric Dimensioning and Tolerancing Principles for Engineering Technology (3) Basic theory and application of geometric dimensioning and tolerancing practices applicable to working drawings of machine parts.
+Prerequisite: CADD 2120. - CADD 4150 Applied Civil Design/Drafting (3) 3D modeling applications for design objects such as concepts will assist graduates working in the fields of civil design and engineering.
 Prerequisites: CADD 3150 with a grade of C or better and CMGT 2340.
-Available to graduate students with instructor consent.

-CADD 4162 Commercial Architectural Design/Drawing (BIM) (3) Light commercial architectural plans and problems are studied and drawings are developed using manual and CADD techniques including BIM.
-Prerequisite: CADD 2160 with a grade of C or better and CMGT 2020; or consent of instructor.
-An additional fee is associated with this course.
+Available to graduate students with instructor consent. - CADD 4162 Commercial Architectural Design/Drawing (BIM) (3) Commercial architectural plans and problems are studied and drawings are developed using CADD techniques including BIM.
+Prerequisite: CADD 2160 with a grade of C or better and CMGT 2020.
+An additional fee is associated with this course. - CADD 4171 Production Design/Drafting (3) Tool and die, jig and fixture, casting, weldment, and hydraulic/pneumatic plumbing design problems are studied and drawings are developed using manual and computer-aided drafting techniques.
+Prerequisites: CADD 2120 and CADD 3171with a C or better, and ENGT 2530

-CADD 4170 Computer Aided Drafting and Design for Engineering Technology (3: 3 lecture, 0 lab) Advanced industrial applications of computer aided drafting systems.
-Three dimensional modeling and design using interactive graphics techniques and standard design elements.
-Prerequisite: CADD 2170 with a C or better and ENGT 2530 or consent of instructor.
-An additional fee is associated with this course.

-CADD 4172 MEP (Mechanical, Electrical and Plumbing) and Industrial Piping Design/Drafting (3) MEP (Mechanical, Electrical and Piping/ Plumbing) systems are designed and drawings are developed using manual and CADD techniques including BIM.
-Prerequisites: CADD 4162 with a grade of C or better.

 CADD 4174 Machine Design (3:3 lecture, 0 lab) Drafting problems involving the elements of the designing and/or redesigning of mechanisms and machines.
-Prerequisites: CADD 2120 with a grade of C or better and CADD 4170 with a grade of C or better; CMGT 2020 and ENGT 2530.
+Prerequisites: CADD 2120 with a grade of C or better; CMGT 2020 and ENGT 2530.
 An additional fee is associated with this course.

 CADD 4175 Advanced 3D Analysis and Rapid Prototyping (3) Advanced course which surveys the application of computer drafting and design systems and how they relate to 3D analysis and rapid prototyping.
-Prerequisites: Cadd 4170 with a grade of C or better and CMGT 2020.
+Prerequisites: CMGT 2020.

 CADD 4180 Industrial Design (3) Study and application of the design process and design principles related to industrial products.
-Prerequisite: CADD 4170.
 An additional fee is associated with this course.